g-savitha/Leetcode/README.md

 This repo is continously updated.

-Thanks to [LeetHub](https://github.com/QasimWani/LeetHub) for making my task easier, whenever I submit a solution it gets automatically pushed into this repo.
+Thanks to [LeetHub](https://github.com/QasimWani/LeetHub) for making my task easier, by pushing solutions to this repo automatically whenever i submit.